Umbraco AngularJS filter cheat sheet (≤ v13)

 , by Joe Glombek

 ⚠️ Since these filters use native AngularJS functionality, they do not apply to v14+.
+Replacement functionality exists in v14.1 and up.

 When you're configuring a block type in a block list or block grid, you're provided with a "Label" field.
 Similarly, custom columns in your list views have a "Template".
 You can just type some plain text in here, but using Angular templates is where it really shines.